scala/scala3/docs/docs/reference/contextual-instance/instance-defs.md

 ```
 If a  name is not given, the compiler will synthesize one from the type(s) in the `for` clause.

-## instance Aliases
+## Alias Instances

-An instance alias defines an implicit instance that is equal to some expression.
+An alias instance defines an implicit instance that is equal to some expression.
 E.g., assuming a global method `currentThreadPool` returning a value with a member `context`, one could define:
 ```scala
 instance ctx of ExecutionContext = currentThreadPool().context
 ```